-Kimberly N. Ellison-Taylor, CPA, CGMA, Chairman of the AICPA Board of Directors and Global Accounting Strategy Director for the Financial and Professional Services Industries for Oracle America
+Kimberly N. Ellison-Taylor, CPA, CGMA, Immediate Past Chair of the AICPA Board of Directors and Global Accounting Strategy Director for the Financial and Professional Services Industries for Oracle America

 Plenary Speaker, Friday, May 11, 8:10 am – 9:05 am